Ollerton railway station: History

 The station was opened by the LD&ECR in 1896 and closed to local passenger traffic in 1955, though Summer holiday excursions to and from the East Coast continued to call until September 1964.

 The station, goods shed and signalbox were built to standard LD&ECR patterns.
 Large water tanks were erected at both ends of the site.

 Former services

-There never was a Sunday service at Ollerton.

-Two services called at Ollerton in 1922:
+Two services called at Ollerton in 1922, but not on Sundays.

-Three trains per day plied between Chesterfield Market Place and Lincoln with a market day extra on Fridays between Langwith Junction and Lincoln.
-All these trains called at all stations.
+Three trains per day ran between Chesterfield Market Place and Lincoln with a market day extra on Fridays between Langwith Junction and Lincoln.
+These called at all stations.
 The truncated remains of this service ended in September 1955.

 Three trains per day terminated at Ollerton from Nottingham Victoria via Mansfield Central then went back again half an hour or so later.
 This service was later cut back to Edwinstowe.
 A fourth train ran to Nottingham Victoria Monday to Friday, but on Saturdays it started from Lincoln and ran through to Leicester Central.
 This service did not survive the Second World War.

 Summer Saturday holiday trains survived until 1964.